Yikai-Wang/Social-Network-Mining-Based-on-Academic-Literatures/README.md

 Task 1-3: include other codes we use to complete the task.

+Task 1:

+  [DrawCoauthorNetwork.py](https://github.com/Wang-Yikai/Social-Network-Mining-Based-on-Academic-Literatures/blob/master/Task1/DrawCoauthorNetwork.py) Given all the papers and the transformation from the paper id to a number (indicating which field the paper belongs to), calculate the influence of each paper and author, plot the cooperation network among scholars.
+Size of the nodes represent the influence of the scholar.
+Color indicates the major field the scholar belongs to.

+ [DrawReferenceNetwork.py](https://github.com/Wang-Yikai/Social-Network-Mining-Based-on-Academic-Literatures/blob/master/Task1/DrawReferenceNetwork.py) Given all the papers and the transformation from the paper id to a number (indicating which field the paper belongs to), calculate the influence of each paper, plot the citation network among papers in NLP field.
+Size of the nodes represent the influence of the paper.

+[HasVenue.py](https://github.com/Wang-Yikai/Social-Network-Mining-Based-on-Academic-Literatures/blob/master/Task1/HasVenue.py) Given the original whole dataset, select those whose 'venue' infomation is not empty, then write this item into "\[venue\].txt".

+LDA.ipynb

 result : include all kinds of results we achieve.

-You could find further information about the code with a README under the corresponding folder.
+You could find further information about the code with a README unde the corresponding folder.

-You could find a complete introduction of our project in report.pdf

 # Acknowledgements